atlascope/hipsdb/README.md

 ## Validate a HiPS data directory

-To validate a HiPS data directory, you can run the validator as a Python script with `python -m hips_etl`.
+To validate a HiPS data directory, you can run the validator as a Django management command with `./manage.py ingest`.
 That invocation will show a usage message; to validate a directory, supply a data directory as an argument.

 ## Run tests